Lingqi-Meng/Analysis-of-node2vec-random-walks-on-networks/README.md

 ## Mean coalescence time evaluation

 Select `Mean coalescence time.ipynb` to evaluate and plot the mean coalescence time on two-clique networks.
-Users can change the initial conditions, clique size, and weight of the bridge by changing `p`, `size`, and `weight` respectively. **Note that the variable `size` in cell [3] is the same as $N/2$ in Fig.9 in our paper, NOT $N$.** The initial condition is in our code is the uniformly random condition.
+You can change the initial conditions, clique size, and weight of the bridge by changing `p`, `size`, and `weight` respectively. **Note that the variable `size` in cell [3] is the same as $N/2$ in Fig.9 in our paper, NOT $N$.** The initial condition is in the example code is the uniformly random condition.
 The clique size is 100, i.e., N=200, and weight $w=1$.
+The other two initial condidtions (the two walkers are initially in the same clique or opposite cliques) can be found at the end of the comments in cell [2].

 ![Mean coalescence time](https://github.com/Lingqi-Meng/Analysis-of-node2vec-random-walks-on-networks/blob/master/images/image4.png)